mik-jozef/etst/lean/README.md

 ## Project structure
+The project is divided into several folders, or volumes, which in turn are divided into chapters that may be read (or skimmed over) sequentially.

 The folder `/WFC` contains the definition of the formalism of well-founded collections.
-The folder is divided into seven "chapters" that may be read (or skimmed over) sequentially.

-TODO UniSet3

-TODO Trisets
+This includes formally defining trisets, the syntax of WFC, its semantics, and a sound and complete proof system for definite membership / nonmembership.
+An instance of WFC of particular interest is defined – the Well-founded collections of Pairs (pairs being unlabelled binary trees).

+The folder `/UniSet3` defines a special triset of pairs that in a sense "contains" all definable trisets of pairs.
+This triset is shown to be itself definable (in WFC).
+Contradictions a la Russell are avoided because of the three-valued nature of trisets.

+The folder `/Trisets` is TODO under construction.

+The folder `/HM` is TODO currently broken and unused, to be fixed.

+The folder `/Utils` contains various utility files.

 ## Previous work